 When leaders of emerging markets undertake the changes needed for industrialization, many sectors of the population suffer, such as farmers who lose their land.
 Over time, this could lead to social unrest, rebellion, and regime change.
 Investors could lose all if industries become nationalized or the government defaults on its debt.

 This growth requires a lot of investment capital.
 But the capital markets are less mature in these countries than the developed markets.
 That's the fourth characteristic.
 They don't have a solid track record of foreign direct investment.
 It's often difficult to get information on companies listed on their stock markets.
 It may not be easy to sell debt, such as corporate bonds, on the secondary market.
 All these components raise the risk.
 That also means there's greater reward for investors willing to do the ground-level research.

 If successful, the rapid growth can also lead to the fifth characteristic which is the higher-than-average return for investors.
 That's because many of these countries focus on an export-driven strategy.
 They don't have the demand at home, so they produce lower-cost consumer goods and commodities for developed markets.
 The companies that fuel this growth will profit more.
 This translates into higher stock prices for investors.
 It also means a higher return on bonds which costs more to cover the additional risk of emerging market companies.

 It is this quality that makes emerging markets attractive to investors.
-Not all emerging markets are set up to become breakout nations and, therefore, good investments.
-They must also have little debt, a growing labor market, and a government that isn't corrupt.
+Not all emerging markets are good investments.
+They must have little debt, a growing labor market, and a government that isn't corrupt.